effekt-lang/effekt/examples/features/ffi.effekt.md

 extern include js "./mycoollibrary.js"
 ```

-> NOTE: Do not run this code on the website ^

 ## `extern` strings

 Do you want to quickly define some inline JavaScript function instead of creating a whole `.js` file for it?